Beneficiary Travel (BT)

 Applications for payment must be submitted within 30 calendar days from the date the travel is completed or the date the applicant is notified he or she is eligible for travel payments if the request is based on a change in eligibility.

-Effective April 24, 2015, the mapping tool VA uses for beneficiary travel will now calculate the driving distance using the fastest route rather than the shortest route.
+The mapping tool VA uses for beneficiary travel will now calculate the driving distance using the fastest route and shortest route according to Bing maps.
 This is a change to the Beneficiary Travel program that will make the distance determinations consistent with distance calculations under the Veterans Choice Program.

 The current mileage reimbursement rate is $0.415 (41.5 cents) per mile for general travel.